 On behalf of the entire St. Matthew Catholic School community, thank you for your interest.
 Our website is designed to help you learn more about the school and to navigate the admissions process.
-If you have any questions, please email firstname.lastname@example.org We look forward to seeing you on campus when we are allowed to have visitors!
+If you have any questions, please email firstname.lastname@example.org We look forward to seeing you on campus during our weekly tours of our school.

 ACADEMIC AND SOCIAL READINESS